The biharmonic heat operator on edge manifolds and non-linear fourth order equations: Abstract

 \section{Abstract}

-{We construct the biharmonic heat kernel of a suitable closed self-adjoint extension of the bi-Laplacian on a manifold with incomplete edge singularities.
-We establish mapping properties of the biharmonic heat operator and derive short time existence for certain semi-linear equations of fourth order.
-We apply the analysis to a class of semi-linear partial differential equations in particular the Cahn-Hilliard equation and obtain asymptotics of the solutions near the edge singularity.}
+{We construct the biharmonic heat kernel for a suitable self-adjoint extension of the bi-Laplacian on a manifold with incomplete edge singularities.
+We employ a microlocal description of the biharmonic heat kernel to establish mapping properties of the corresponding biharmonic heat operator on certain Banach spaces.
+This yields short time existence for a class of semi-linear equations of fourth order, including for example the Cahn-Hilliard equation.
+We also obtain asymptotics of the solutions near the edge singularity.}